 Symptoms often begin just as for cellulitis (see Cellulitis).
 The skin may look pale at first but quickly becomes red or bronze and warm to the touch and sometimes swollen.
 Later, the skin turns violet, often with the development of large fluid-filled blisters (bullae).
 The fluid from these blisters is brown, watery, and sometimes foul smelling.
 Areas of dead skin turn black (gangrene).
 Some types of infection, including those caused by Clostridia and mixed bacteria, produce gas (see Gas Gangrene).
 The gas creates bubbles under the skin and sometimes in the blisters themselves, causing the skin to feel crackly when pressed.
 Initially the infected area is extremely painful, but as the skin dies, the nerves stop working and the area loses sensation.

 The person usually feels very ill and has a high fever, a rapid heart rate, and mental deterioration ranging from confusion to unconsciousness.
-Blood pressure may fall because of toxins secreted by the bacteria and the body’s response to the infection (septic shock—see see Sepsis and Septic Shock).
+Blood pressure may fall because of toxins secreted by the bacteria and the body’s response to the infection (septic shock—see see Sepsis, Severe Sepsis, and Septic Shock).
 People may develop toxic shock syndrome (see Toxic Shock Syndrome).

 A doctor makes a diagnosis of necrotizing skin infection based on its appearance, particularly the presence of gas bubbles under the skin.
 X-rays may show gas under the skin as well.
 A blood test usually shows that the number of white blood cells has increased (leukocytosis).
 The specific bacteria involved are identified by laboratory analysis of blood or tissue samples.
 However, treatment must begin before a doctor can be certain which bacteria are causing the infection.